Jasonchan35/ax_project_gen/doc/Why_Not_CMake.md

 One thing I expected is generated project should follow folder sturcture as same as on the disk

-`Image below shows generated Xcode projects (Right: what I expected by ax_gen, Left: by CMake)`
+`Image below shows generated Xcode projects (Left: what I expected by ax_gen, Right: by CMake)`

 ![Xcode](ScreenShots/CMake_xcode.png)

-As you can see CMake flattened all files in one single folder, for some project contains 100+ files, it makes folder/file tree un-usable, of cause it can copmile the program without problem, but the point to having IDE is make programmer's life easier not pain
+As you can see CMake flattened all files in one single folder, for some project contains 100+ files, it makes virtual folders un-usable, of cause the project can compile without any problem, but the point to having IDE is make programmer's life easier not more painful !

 And I also timing xcode project generation, even I don't generate project that often

 | CMake          | ax_gen       |
 |----------------|--------------|
 |real	0m10.830s|real	0m0.012s|
 |user	0m8.478s |user	0m0.005s|
 |sys	0m3.049s |sys	0m0.005s|

 ## Precompiled Header